wenzhuo727/wen/_pages/about.md

 * The [abstract](https://meetingorganizer.copernicus.org/EGU24/EGU24-4191.html) submitted to [**EGU2024**](https://www.egu24.eu/) is already online.

 **[Jan.
 2024]**
-* New paper led by Jiahao Han was published in [Science of the Total Environment](https://doi.org/10.1016/j.scitotenv.2024.169992).
+* New paper led by Dr. Jiahao Han was published in [Science of the Total Environment](https://doi.org/10.1016/j.scitotenv.2024.169992).
 The main topic is about the time-continuous LST data simulation using deep learning (U-Net family) [Download paper here](https://wenzhuo727.github.io/wen/files/STE2024.pdf)

 -------------